Tymonie/cil-internship-cohort-04/abiola.adeoye/OSI_model.md

 TCP/IP and OSI are the most widely used communication networking protocols.
 The main difference is that OSI is a conceptual model that is not practically used for communication.
 Rather, it defines how applications can communicate over a network.
 TCP/IP, on the other hand, is widely used to establish links and network interaction.
 TCP/IP model and the OSI model share some similarities which are:

+### Similarities between TCP/IP and OSI model

 * They are both logical models.
 * They define networking standards.
 * They divide the network communication process in layers.
 * They provide frameworks for creating and implementing networking standards and devices.
 * They enable one manufacturer to make devices and network components that can coexist and work with the devices and components made by other manufacturers.

+### differences between TCP/IP and OSI model

+* TCP/IP uses just one layer (application) to define the functionalities of the upper layers, while OSI uses three layers (application, presentation and session).
+* TCP/IP uses one layer (physical) to define the functionalities of the bottom layers, while OSI uses two layers (physical and data link).V
+* TCP/IP is a protocol-oriented standard, whereas OSI is a generic model based on the functionalities of each layer.
+* In TCP/IP, the protocols were developed first, and then the model was developed.
+In OSI, the model was developed first, and then the protocols in each layer were developed.
+* TCP/IP helps establish a connection between different types of computers, whereas OSI helps standardize routers, switches, motherboards and other hardware.